Angelo Natale

 Angelo Natale is a former trade union leader and candidate for political office in Toronto, Ontario, Canada.
 He served as leader of the Ontario Haulers' Association in the 1970s and 1980s, and campaigned in several municipal elections.

 Early career

-Natale was leader of the Ontario Haulers' Association during the 1970s and 1980s.
+Natale was the leader of the Ontario Haulers' Association during the 1970s and 1980s.
 He led an independent truckers' protest at Queen's Park in 1973, demanding better wages, and led an attempted boycott of Metro Toronto's snow clearing services in January 1974.
 In later years, the Haulers' Association would block off access to Queen's Park several times to protest against Ontario's trucking laws.

 Natale campaigned for a seat on the North York City Council in the 1974 municipal election.
 In the 1976 campaign, he sought election to the North York Board of Control.
 He lost both times.

 Trials

 In 1978, Natale and three others were arrested on charges of conspiracy to commit extortion.
 The following year, he was found guilty of extorting $12,700 from Nicola Torres, the president of Torres Transport Ltd. of Mississauga, by threatening work stoppages.
 Notwithstanding his ruling, the presiding judge also found that allegations of "Jimmy Hoffa-like" tactics against Natale were not supported by evidence.
 Natale was sentenced to a 90-day prison term.
 He successfully appealed the sentence, and a new trial was ordered in 1981.
 After several delays, Natale and his associates were found not guilty of all charges in May 1983.
 After the verdict, Natale told reporters that suggestions of mafia links had been hurtful to himself and his family.